Table of Contents

 What is meant by email list building?

-Reasons why marketers prefer building email lists
+Reasons why marketers prefer to build email lists

 On top of this, the following email marketing statistics only reaffirm the faith in the channel: